The programs are designed to meet the accreditation needs of health plans of all sizes and populations

 “We designed these new programs with the real needs of health plans in mind,” said Jeff Carr, Vice President, Business Development URAC.
 “We aim to offer health plans a meaningful choice for their accreditation needs.
 We maintained our collaborative accreditation process while shortening the review timelines and making accreditation more affordable, all to ensure that our accreditation programs help health plans demonstrate the highest quality for members and their families.”

-URAC will hold a free webinar about its new Health Plan Accreditation Programs on Wednesday, December 8 at 1:00 p.m.
-Eastern, where URAC leaders and health plan clients will review program improvements.
-Register here.
+URAC will held a free webinar about its new Health Plan Accreditation Programs on Wednesday, December 8, where URAC leaders and health plan clients will review program improvements.
+You can view the on-demand webinar recording here.

 The Health Plan Accreditation Suite